simonbs/Runestone/README.md

 ## 🚀 Getting Started

-Please refer to the [Getting Started](https://docs.runestone.app/documentation/runestone/gettingstarted) article in the documentation.
+Please refer to the [Getting Started](https://docs.runestone.app/documentation/runestone/gettingstarted) article in the documentation and the [Meet Runestone](https://docs.runestone.app/tutorials/meet-runestone) series of tutorials.

 ## 📖 Documentation